SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Fill types are used to `fill` objects
 Fill types are defined within the `<defs>` section, but referenced elsewhere.
-Elements defining fill types must have an id attribute to be referred to from elsewhere.
 The available fill types are gradients, patterns.

 ###### referencing